CephalofairGames/merc-packs-faq/index.md

 **Item 018** <span class="hidden"><b>Heavy Basinet - </b> Note that this does not allow you to prevent self-inflicted conditions; it's only those applied by enemies.</span>

+**Item 133** <span class="hidden"><b>Heart of the Betrayer - What does this item do?</b> Basically, instead of being attacked by the enemy, you can make them perform an Attack -1 on one of your other enemies.
+This can just be used to negate an attack, if that enemy is unable to make an attack, or if you don't want them to make an attack.</span>

+**Item 136** <span class="hidden"><b>Flea-Bitten Shawl<b> - Note that this item does not affect your summons.
+If there are multiple 'last in initiative order' effects in play, they are ambiguous with one another, and you can decide which is considered 'really last' when it's important.</span>

+**Item 142** <span class="hidden"><b>Magma Waders - Do I take the damage from the hazardous terrain I create?</b> No; hazardous terrain damage is only taken when entering a hazardous terrain hex.</span>

 <br>

 ![divider](/assets/images/divider.png)